-Most viewers don’t notice it, and rightly so, and yet it’s an important part of the movie that works because it’s missing: It’s the omission.
-It’s exactly as important as the images shown in the film.
+Most viewers don’t notice it because it is not there.
+And yet it’s an important part of the movie that works because it’s missing:

 Because no film takes place in real time.
 Film is selection.
-This means that not every going to bed, every meal or every walk will be shown.
+This means that not every going to bed, every back scratching or every walk to the restroom will be shown.
 Not even every day is shown.
 The film is not a reflection of life, the film is a film – exciting and only cinematically through omission.

-Even beyond the image level, not everything is said or revealed even on the audio level in a good film.
-This doesn’t only create a short while, but also the desire of the viewer to stay tuned.
-By omitting information, the viewer becomes involved because he unconsciously tries to uncover the mysterious gaps in knowledge.
-This can be observed wonderfully in crime thrillers or mystery films.
-Especially large gaps in knowledge are deliberately created here.
-But also in dramas or action movies there are always secrets, be it in the characters, the events or at least for the outcome of the story.
 A good example of this is David Lynch’s series “Twin Peaks”, which was first broadcast on the American channel ABC in 1990.
-The producers of the series feared that the audience would jump out if they had to wait even longer to find out who Laura Palmer’s killer was – and urged David Lynch and Mark Frost to soon solve the mystery.
-But the opposite happened: After the unveiling of the murderer, the series lost more and more viewers and was finally discontinued.
+The producers of the series feared that the audience would jump out if they had to wait even longer to find out who Laura Palmer’s killer was – and urged David Lynch and his co-autor Mark Frost to solve the mystery soon.
+Unfortunately, the two “Twin Peaks” creators finally agreed to the request of the producers.
+And contrary to expectations, the opposite happened: after the unveiling of the murderer, the series lost more and more viewers and was finally discontinued.

 For example, the Coen brothers are masters of omission.
-Meanwhile, the two are so far away that they only hint at whole plot strands – simply because they trust in the transfer performance of the audience.
-There are movies that go so far, even to the end, not to reveal all the secrets that keep their magic beyond the credits.
+Meanwhile, the two are so far that they only hint at whole plot strands – simply because they trust in the transfer performance of their audience.
+There are movies that go so far not to reveal all the secrets that keep their magic beyond the credits.
 Is that why the viewers jump off?
-No, on the contrary – this results in countless comments in discussion forums, because people always try to unveil secrets up to Get-no-more.
+No, on the contrary – this results in countless comments in discussion forums, because people always try to unveil secrets up to the Get-no-more.

 Of course, it is not always easy to deny all comments during coordination processes with many stakeholders.
 But the problem that can arise from this is that the focus often shifts in favor of completeness and not in favor of the target group.
 And completeness is the opposite of omission and curiosity.